 An Interview with Paulo Peereboom – If You Want To Go Fast Go Alone, If You Want To Go Far Go Together

-Paulo Peereboom, an Executive Board Member at the largest online platform for food retail in sub-Saharan Africa – Pick n Pay, talks about career development, diversity, and teamwork.
+Paulo Peereboom, the CEO of Makro Netherlands talks about career development, diversity, and teamwork.
 Find out what he thinks about the importance of culture fit, motivating a team, and the three types of people every team should have.

 ‘Surround yourself with people who think different from you.
 Diversity in a team is very important.
 There’s a good example from my own team: I have a colleague who isn’t a risk taker and I’m not afraid of taking risks.
 He’s very structured and I like to act with the minimum amount of planning.
 This is a match made in heaven – I keep him challenged and he keeps me grounded.
 In Africa, there is a beautiful proverb that says: “If you want to go fast, go alone; if you want to go far, go together”.
 So my advice to upcoming managers and future leaders is: You have to understand when to go alone and when to go together.
 There is no recipe, sometimes you have to choose one and sometimes you have to choose the other.